Guide for Solo Female Travel – New York City

 Choosing New York Views

-When it comes to New York City views, you have lots of choices, but the main thing is to get as high as you can.
+When it comes to solo travel, New York City views, should be on top of your destination list.
+There are lots of choices, but the main thing is to get as high as you can.

 The most popular locations would have to be the Empire State Building, The Top of the Rock and the One World Trade Center.
 All have spectacular views of New York, it’s up to you to decide which one you like best.